-'Kamal Haasan's tongue should be cut-off'
+Kamal Haasan's tongue should be cut-off, says TN Minister

-"Kamal Haasan's tongue should be cut-off"
+"Kamal Haasan's tongue should be cut-off", says TN Minister

 Chennai, May 13: Kamal Haasan has stirred a hornet's nest by saying that the first extremist in Independent India was a Hindu, referring to Nathuram Godse.